clementbenard/clementbenard.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist in machine learning at Safran Tech, in Paris region.
+I am currently an AI research scientist at Thales Research, in Paris region.
-My research interests span machine learning interpretability, causal inference, tree ensembles, uncertainty quantification, and active learning.
+My research interests span explainable machine learning (XAI), causal inference, tree ensembles, decision aid, deep learning, uncertainty quantification, and active learning.
 I am also driven by practical applications and software development.

-I have nine years of experience as a machine learning researcher and data scientist in aeronautic/aerospace and tech industries, with also a strong interest in healthcare applications.
+I have ten years of experience as a machine learning researcher and data scientist in aeronautic/aerospace and tech industries, with also a strong interest in healthcare applications.
 I hold a PhD in machine learning and mathematical statistics, on the topic of explainable and interpretable ML (XAI).
 In my research, I address both the design of new algorithms, and the theoretical analysis of their mathematical properties.

 My resume is available [here](https://clementbenard.github.io/files/CV_CBenard.pdf).